 - 1.1.
-Members have a key role in overseeing the financial position for the services under the direction of this committee, including reviewing the revenue and capital position and reserves held by the service. - Although budgets are set and monitored on an annual basis it is important that the ongoing position is understood and the previous year's position, current and future

-1.2.
-This report reflects the financial position relating to this Committee as at the end of November 2018.
+Members have a key role in overseeing the financial position for the services under the direction of this committee, including reviewing the revenue and capital position and reserves held by the service. - Although budgets are set and monitored on an annual basis it is important that the ongoing position is understood and the previous year's position, current and future plans and performance are considered. - 1.2.
+This report reflects the financial position relating to this Committee as at the end of January 2019.